Fannie Farmer, 1896

 Why It Still Matters

-That is where the live collection becomes useful rather than merely commemorative.
-You can move from Parker House Rolls to French Omelet to White Sauce I., then out to menus and reference sections, and see that standardization was not a slogan.
+That’s what the live collection is for.
+You can move from Parker House Rolls to French Omelet to White Sauce I., then out to menus and reference sections, and see that standardization wasn’t a slogan.
 It was built into the way the whole book teaches.

 Historic classroom image associated with the Boston Cooking School